 Which Is Better - PRP Injection or Knee Replacement Surgery?

-Most patients with osteoarthritis of the knee usually end up with knee replacement surgery if they did not get good pain relief from oral medications and other conservative treatment methods.
+This usually happens because they did not get good pain relief from oral medications and other conservative treatment methods.

 Intraarticular hyaluronic acid injection and corticosteroid injection are also advised during the early stages of osteoarthritis of the knee.
 However, in the advanced stages of osteoarthritis, total knee replacement may be required.
-In recent years, PRP injections have become popular and are found to be effective in various stages of knee osteoarthritis.
+In recent years, PRP injections have become popular and are effective in various stages of knee osteoarthritis.

 Is PRP Injection Superior to Other Injections?

-The injection of platelet-rich plasma isolated from the patient’s blood is a type of regeneration therapy, which means that it promotes the healing of degenerating tissues and thereby reduces pain.
+The injection of platelet-rich plasma isolated from the patient’s blood is a type of regeneration therapy, which promotes the healing of degenerating tissues and thereby reduces pain.
 PRP contains various growth factors that reduce destruction and promote the proliferation of chondrocytes and remodeling.

-On the other hand, the goal of total knee replacement surgery is pain relief but there is a likelihood of pain persisting or worsening in a significant proportion of patients even if the surgery is done properly.
+On the other hand, the goal of total knee replacement surgery is pain relief.
+Still, there is a likelihood of pain persisting or worsening in a significant proportion of patients even if the surgery is done properly.